AmiraliFarazmand/PTC/README.md

 # PTC
 Working on :
-- convert it into hexagonal architecture
+- Convert it into hexagonal architecture
-- create port and adjust its functionality
+- Refactotoring code

 Done tasks:
 - create a basic backend application with gin and mongodb

 Todo tasks:
-- create its BPMN using Camunda
+- Create its BPMN using Camunda
 - Dockerize the application
 - create log system using ELK stack